Keynan Middleton: New York Yankees

 On August 1, 2023, Middleton was traded to the New York Yankees in exchange for Juan Carela.
 In 12 appearances for New York, he recorded a 1.88 ERA with 17 strikeouts across 14 1/3 innings pitched.
 Middleton became a free agent following the season.

 St. Louis Cardinals

 On February 3, 2024, Middleton signed a one-year contract with the St. Louis Cardinals, that included a club option for the 2025 season.
 He began the year in the injured list with a right forearm strain, later receiving a platelet-rich plasma injection; he would go on to make five rehab appearances for the Double-A Springfield Cardinals.
 On June 4, Middleton underwent season–ending surgery to repair his flexor tendon.
 The Cardinals declined his option on October 31, making him a free agent.

 Long Island Ducks

 On July 11, 2025, Middleton signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+He made four scoreless appearances for Long Island, recording four strikeouts over 3 2/3 innings of relief.

+Los Angeles Dodgers

+On February 27, 2026, Middleton signed a minor league contract with the Los Angeles Dodgers and was assigned to the Triple–A Oklahoma City Comets to begin the regular season.
+He pitched in 29 games for Oklahoma City, posting a 2–2 record and 4.75 ERA with 24 strikeouts and two saves across 30 1/3 innings pitched.
+Middleton was released by Los Angeles on July 20.